mirror/dd-wrt/src/router/opennds/docs/source/config.rst

 Allow Preemptive Authentication
 *******************************

-Default: 0 - Disabled
+Default: 1 - Enabled

-Enable by setting to 1
+Disable by setting to 0

 This allows the ndsctl utility to preemptively authorise **connected** clients that have not entered the preauthenticated state.